Easter at Astypalea

 instant unsecured loans

-after the first resurrection the church bells ring and the housewives begin preparing the "Lambriano"(the lamb to be roasted), "Kitrinokouloura"(yellow cookies) with the fragrant of saffron and the "Lambropites"(pies) for the day of Easter.
+On Holy Saturday at noon, after the first resurrection the church bells ring and the housewives begin preparing the "Lambriano"(the lamb to be roasted), "Kitrinokouloura"(yellow cookies) with the fragrant of saffron and the "Lambropites"(pies) for the day of Easter.
 The lamb will be filled, sewed up and wrapped in wax paper to be laid on vine twigs in a pan.
 In the afternoon fires are lit in the outdoor ovens so that the lamb may bake all night in patience as Easter Sunday approaches.
 At midnight the church bells ring joyfully all over the island spreading the message of Love and Optimism rising along with the fireworks from the Virgin Mary's Church dome to the sky.
 Father Eysevios bangs on the church door so that the people will open it and he may spread the Holy light and word of faith and perseverance saying "Christos Anesti".

 Easter Sunday is the day of Love and Joy.
 After the morning service the day is devoted to the burning of Judas below the castle and of course the feast with the special taste of the Lambriano and the cracking of the red eggs hitting top with top and bottom with bottom until one egg is left unbroken.
 All over the island the feast is celebrated with the sweet sounds of the violin and lute imitating the sounds of the sea waves.